anon509/SEKOSA_supplementary_material_anon/README.md

 - Estimating expected performance of different behaviors
 - Selecting appropriate behaviors or recognizing inability to perform tasks

-This package provides everything needed to reproduce the demonstration from the paper.
+This package provides resources and instructions needed to reproduce the demonstration from the paper.

 ---